This retreat is nearing full. If you would like one of the following rooms please email email@example.com for a registration link:

 Practicing together at the turn of the New Year will provide an ideal time for reflection and taking refuge in dharma and community.
 By taking time to pause and look into our hearts, we can better care for ourselves and those around us with loving attention and wise action.
 Through deep inquiry we can also clarify our direction for the New Year and live from the truest part of ourselves.
-With the support of a flexible practice schedule, guidance from the teachers and a warm community of participants, let’s awaken to the New Year together.
+With guidance from the teachers and a warm community of participants, let’s awaken to the New Year together.

 Opening Day (Wednesday, December 28th)